pegros/PEG_LIST/help/sfpegActionBarCmp.md

 }
 ```

 * **massApex** : PLANNED
-    * Same behaviour as the massDML but with the ability to call an Apex logic instead of simple DMLs.
+    * Same behaviour as the **massDML** but with the ability to call an Apex logic instead of simple DMLs.

+### Parent Actions (**done**)
-* _**done**_ to trigger an action on a parent component.
+The **done** actio, type enables to trigger an action on a parent component.
-    * This is typically used to trigger a refresh on the parent component after another operation has been executed (e.g. refresh of the **sfpegListCmp** displayed records after a record creation/update/deletion)
+    * This is typically used to trigger a _refresh_ on the parent component once another operation has
+    been executed (e.g. refresh of the **sfpegListCmp** displayed records after a record creation/update/deletion)
-    * Such a behaviour is usually specified within the “*next*” property of an action.
+    * Such a behaviour is usually specified within the _next_ property of an action.
-    * In the example below, the “*refresh*” action type is actually provided by the **sfpegListCmp** parent component containing the action bar.
+    * In the example below, the _refresh_ action type is actually provided by the **sfpegListCmp** parent component containing the action bar.
 ```
-...
     "next": {
         "type": "done",
         "params": {
             "type": "refresh"
         }
     }
-...
 ```

+### **toast** Action Type

-* _**toast**_ to display a simple toast message, e.g. once another operation is complete.
+The **toast** action type enables to display a simple toast message, e.g. once another operation is complete.
-    * It relies on the standard [platform-show-toast-event](https://developer.salesforce.com/docs/component-library/bundle/lightning-platform-show-toast-event/documentation)event.
+    * It relies on the standard [platform-show-toast-event](https://developer.salesforce.com/docs/component-library/bundle/lightning-platform-show-toast-event/documentation) event.
 ```
 {
     "name": "warn", "label": "Warn",